-Potential Conditions
+Conditions

-These conditions may be established for the sole purpose of the Decision Statement issued under the Canadian Environmental Assessment Act, 2012.
+These conditions are established for the sole purpose of the Decision Statement issued under the Canadian Environmental Assessment Act, 2012.
 They do not relieve the Proponent from any obligation to comply with other legislative or other legal requirements of the federal, provincial or local governments.
-Nothing in this document shall be construed as reducing, increasing, or otherwise affecting what may be required of the Proponent to comply with all applicable legislative or legal requirements.
+Nothing in this Decision Statement shall be construed as reducing, increasing, or otherwise affecting what may be required of the Proponent to comply with all applicable legislative or legal requirements.